-Why reinventing the wheel?
+Why reinvent the wheel?
 Let’s have a look what other experts on the field answered on “what is the definition of email deliverability?”.

 “Email deliverability is the ability to deliver emails to subscribers’ inboxes.”campaignmonitor.com, 2021